Expatriate: Film

 Films about expatriates often deal with issues of culture shock.
 They include dramas, comedies, thrillers, action/adventure films and romances.
 Examples, grouped by host country, include:

 Television

 Reality television has dealt with overseas real estate (House Hunters International and A Place in the Sun), wealthy Russians in London (Meet the Russians), British expat couples (No Going Back) and mismanaged restaurants (Ramsay's Costa del Nightmares).

 The final decades of the British Raj have been portrayed in dramas (The Jewel in the Crown and Indian Summers).
 Diplomats on a foreign posting have been the basis for drama (Embassy), documentary (The Embassy) and comedy (Ambassadors).
 British writers in Hollywood have been the subject of comedy (Episodes).
 Other settings include British doctors in contemporary India (The Good Karma Hospital) and a series of British detectives posted to an idyllic Caribbean island (Death in Paradise).

+In 2024, the series Expats depicts the life of an American expatriate living in Hong Kong and confronted to a family tragedy.